-They are most commonly seen as dark green circles of lush grass in the lawn – usually after they are a half a metre or so across, though they are visible at first as a tuft of dark green grass.
+The large build up of Nitrogen is visible in your lawn, commonly seen as dark green circles of lush grass in the lawn usually after they are a half a metre or so across, though they are visible at first as a tuft of dark green grass.

 The Fairy rings may also be first noticed as a group of toadstools manifest in mid-summer.
 (Sometimes without the dark green grass!)
 Not all toadstools in the lawn are as a result of Fairy Rings.

 Fairy rings start growing from a central point, then gradually radiate outwards in circular shapes.
 There may be several fairy rings in the lawn at the same time sometimes overlapping - ending up not unlike the interconnected Olympic flag symbol!

 Generally, the grass inside the circle is lighter green - if not brown, whilst the grass just outside the circumference of the circle is slightly darker.
 This a result of Nitrogen being released - or activated.

 No, not always, but if they do form one year, they will come back year on year.

 The rotting and decomposure of the wood can cause a reaction called Mycelium, Mycelium is the birth of Mushrooms and Toadstools which feed off the Nitrogen, therefore as the Nitrogen spreads, the Mushrooms and Toadstools follow.

 The lush dark green grass is a result of nitrogen being released by the fungal activity as the ring spreads outwards.
 As the fungi (toadstools) spread outwards they feed on decayed matter (dead grass roots and other decaying matter) and release Nitrogen into the soil behind them.
 The live grass in the area feeds upon this Nitrogen, which in turns it a dark green.
 Thereafter the fungi take hold proper and leaves behind it, a weakened central are of the Fairy ring in your lawn.
 This is how the Fairy Ring becomes visible.